 Make sure you have views to the west so you can see the sun going down from your hot tub (I seem to have a thing going on for the sun).
 Wine anyone?
 Chocolate-dipped strawberries?

-Eateries nearby include the not to be missed Le Café de Paris just a few doors along, Capers and Zanellis around the block and Eat Streat a 5min walk with other bars, restaurants and cafes on the way.
+Eateries nearby include the not to be missed Le Café de Paris just a few doors along, Capers around the block and Eat Streat a 5min walk along Tutanekai Street towards the lake with other bars, restaurants and cafes on the way.
 Have a meal then stroll to the lakefront, Government Gardens or Kuirau Park.

 1192 Hinemoa St